yewstack/yew/README.md

 ### Virtual DOM, independent loops, fine updates

-Yew framework uses own **virtual-dom** representation.
-It updates DOM in a browser with tiny patches when properties of elements had changed.
-Every component lives in own independent loop, interacts with environment (`Scope`) by messages passing and supports fine control of rendering.
+Yew framework uses its own **virtual-dom** representation.
+It updates the browser's DOM with tiny patches when properties of elements had changed.
+Every component lives in its own independent loop, interacts with the environment (`Scope`) by messages passing and supports fine control of rendering.

-Set `ShouldRender` flag to inform the loop when component should be re-rendered:
+The `ShouldRender` return value informs the loop when the component should be re-rendered:

 ```rust
 fn update(&mut self, msg: Self::Msg, _: &mut Env<Context, Self>) -> ShouldRender {